Catherine Parr, Queen of England

 Catherine’s religious views were reform Protestant, in the sense of the definition of the word Protestant today.
 Her religious views incited a pro-Catholic/anti-Reform Protestant faction led by Stephen Gardiner, Bishop of Winchester and Thomas Wriothesley, Lord Chancellor, to bring a charge of heresy against her in 1546.
 Catherine found out about this and eloquently pleaded her case successfully to Henry.

-After Henry’s death in 1547, Catherine finally married Thomas Seymour, the uncle of King Edward VI.
+After Henry died in 1547, Catherine finally married Thomas Seymour, the uncle of King Edward VI.
 Catherine invited Elizabeth, King Henry VIII’s younger daughter, and her cousin Lady Jane Grey, to stay in the couple’s household at Sudeley Castle, located in the Cotswolds near Winchcombe, Gloucestershire, England.
 In early 1548, Catherine became pregnant, which was quite a surprise because she had failed to become pregnant during her first two marriages.
 During this time, Seymour began to take an interest in Elizabeth.
 Seymour had reportedly plotted to marry Elizabeth before marrying Catherine, and it was reported later that Catherine discovered the two in an embrace.
 Kat Ashley, Elizabeth’s governess later testified that not only did Catherine not mind the episodes of horseplay but that she actually assisted her husband.
 Whatever actually happened, Elizabeth was sent away from Sudeley Castle in May 1548 and never saw her beloved stepmother again.

 Thomas Seymour; Credit – Wikipedia